natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-14-arabesques.md

 description: From a lovely French collection of prints, this piece showcases "Arab art from the monuments of Cairo, from the 7th through the 19th centuries," illustrating a vibrant tapestry of designs over the centuries.
 Geolocation coordinates
 emoji: 🎨
 tags:
-  - 🕌 Architecture
-  - 🎭 Art
+  - 🎨 Art
+  - 🌍 Culture
+  - 🇫🇷 France
+  - 🕌 Monuments
-  - 📜 History
+  - 📜 Ancient Texts
 haiku: |
   Patterns intertwine,
   Echoes of Cairo's old art,